Update

 - Submit Value With Label – you must keep this to No since you will use this widget in the calculation.

-One key ingredient to making this widget user-friendly is ensuring users would know how much the product will be.
-So naming your product to something like Alpha $50 will hit two birds with one stone – let your users know (1) the name of the product, along with (2) the price.
+One key ingredient to making this widget user-friendly is ensuring users know how much the product will be.
+So naming your product to something like Alpha $50 will do two things at once – you’ll let your users know the name of the product and the price.

 Adding the price is important because this widget will list your product description as opposed to traditionally having those details right on the Payment Field.